tickBit/ThreeDeePoints/README.md

 # Some 3D point effects

-Two simple 3D effects created with points :-) The only libraries you'll need are:
+The only libraries you'll need are:

 - pygame
 - numpy